 Research Services Overview

-Located on the 2B level of the Carl A. Kroch Library on the central Cornell campus, The Division of Rare and Manuscript Collections is open to the public—to students, faculty, visiting researchers and members of the community.
-We provide on-site and remote reference services, and teaching services for all levels of students.
-We also offer exhibitions in the Samuel L. Hirshland Exhibition Gallery and provide on-line versions of our current and past exhibitions.
+Located on level 2B of the Carl A. Kroch Library on the central Cornell campus, the Division of Rare and Manuscript Collections is open to the public—to students, faculty, visiting researchers and members of the community.
+Our collections page highlights our major holdings.

-For questions concerning reproducing Cornell University building plans and drawings, please contact the Facilities Information Group.
+For questions concerning access to Cornell University building plans and drawings, please contact the Facilities Information Group.